Cache backends

 File backend

-The file backend stores every cache entry as a single file to the file system.
-The lifetime and tags are added after the data part in the same file.
+The file backend stores every cache entry as a single file in the file system.
+The lifetime and tags are added to the file after the data section.

-In general, the backend was specifically optimized to cache PHP code, the get and set operations have low overhead.
-The file backend is not very good with tagging and does not scale well with the number of tags.
+In general, the backend was specifically optimized to cache PHP code because the get and set operations have low overhead.
+The file backend is not very good at tagging and does not scale well with the number of tags.
 Do not use this backend if cached data has many tags.

 Options for the file backend